-MAC Randomization is per SSID based.
-Turning it off in your own network will not stop you from enabling it in other Wifi networks, such as Public WiFi.
+MAC Randomization is SSID based.
+Turning it off in your network will continue you from enabling it in other Wifi networks, such as Public WiFi.

 Note: After the MAC Address randomization is turned off, the device will be discovered as a new device on the next connection to the network.

 - Open the Settings on your iPhone, iPad, or iPod, then tap Wi-Fi or WLAN.